nivhojberg/game-of-life-server/README.md

 # Game of Life Server
-This project is the server side of an application based on "Game of Life".
+This project is the server side of an application based on "Game of Life".<br />
 The server is containing the game logic, and exporting endpoints for the client to communicate and perform actions to state.

 # General Architecture of the application
-The main technologies that were used are:
+The main technologies that were used are:<br />
-Typescript
+Typescript<br />
-Express
+Express<br />
-Cors
+Cors<br />
 Body-Parser

 Using "express" to create the app and routers with "cors" to allow all clients to access the endpoints, and "body-parser" to get the request body when needed.

 # The Reasoning behing the main technical choices
-I decided to use "express" because this is the easiest way I know to start a server application.
+I decided to use "express" because this is the easiest way I know to start a server application.<br />
-I decided to use "cors" to recognize all origins because when I tried running the server only with express, the access to the endpoints failed.
+I decided to use "cors" to recognize all origins because when I tried running the server only with express, the access to the endpoints failed.<br />
 I decided to use "body-parser" because before using it I didn't find the body of the request.

 # Things that wasn't implemented or trade-offs